How navigators, CAC counselors and agents differ:

 The Navigator role was created for the purpose of providing impartial education and outreach about the exchanges and exchange health plans, helping applicants determine whether they qualify for subsidies or Medicaid, and assisting them in the enrollment process.
 Standards and regulations for the Navigator program are outlined in 45 CFR 155.210 and CFR 45 155.215.

 Navigators are not permitted to recommend one plan over another or direct consumers towards a particular policy.
 Instead, their job is to provide general information that consumers can use to understand what’s available to them.
 Navigators are paid by state and federal grant programs, and they cannot be compensated by the insurance companies.
-But the Trump Administration has drastically cut funding for Navigators over the last two years.
+But the Trump administration has drastically cut funding for Navigators, compared with what was provided under the Obama administration.

 But the Navigator funding that was provided in September 2017 was sharply reduced — about 40 percent lower than it had been the year before — and the lower funding, totaling about $36 million, was announced at the last minute, catching Navigator organizations off-guard.